lutzky/ttime3/CONTRIBUTING.md

 - Run `npm install` first
 - Run `npm test` for all tests, or `npm run test:watch` to automatically rerun tests on file changes.
 - Run `npm run format:fix` to fix code style formatting.
 - Run `npm start` to run a local in a window - this will update the generated javascript when files are changed.
-This does not modify the production output.
+Using `npm run start:production` creates an optimized build more similar to that created by `npm run build`.
-- Run `npm run build` to update the production version in `dist/`.
+- Run `npm run build` to create a production version in `public/` for local testing.

 To enable additional debug logging, add the parameter `?ttime_debug=1` to the URL.

 ## Releasing a version

+Pushing a new version to the `master` branch automatically deploys a new version into `gh-pages` using `npm run build`.
+This creates

-The `dist` directory holds a minified, no-debug-info version of the webpack.
-To update it, run `npm run build`.
-Test the output using an HTTP server of your choice, or `npm run start:production`.
+The `public` directory holds a minified, no-debug-info version of the webpack.
+To create it ,manually, run `npm run build`.
+Test the output using an HTTP server of your choice.

-In the `master` branch, this directory is empty (and gitignore'd).
-Travis builds and deploys this automatically to the `gh-pages` branch.
-Other files should be identical in the `gh-pages` branch, but should not take up extra space in the git repository as they'd be represented by the same blob.
+In the `master` branch, this directory is nonexistent (and gitignore'd).
+Github actions builds and deploys this automatically to the `gh-pages` branch.

-If Travis CI is not operating correctly, deploy manually by merging `master` into `gh-pages`, running `npm run build`, and force-adding the files in the `dist` directory.
+If Github Actions is not operating correctly, deploy manually by running `npm run build`, saving the `public` directory elsewhere, and then updating the `gh-pages` branch with its contents.